Zapak23/Album-collection/README.md

 # Album Collection Application

 This project was built using the MERN stack, MongoDB, Express.js, Node.js, and React.
+I also utilized Tailwind CSS

 ## Features
 This application can add new Albums to the database, edit albums, delete albums, and can display information about each album including date and time added and last updated.